Rqcker/SymbioticAIS/README.md

 Best Antibody: [2.9999822  0.49999976]
 ```

-🎯 Function evaluation, get the function’s value at a given point:
+🎯 Function evaluation, get the function's value at a given point:
 ```python
 import numpy as np
 from sais import benchmark_result